billhails/CEKF/README.md

 Currently there is only an A-Normal syntax tree with constructors, the CEKF machine itself which can evaluate those trees, a basic mark & sweep garbage collector and hashtable-based run-time environments.
 It turns out that even with hashtable based lookup the code is quite slow so my next step is to introduce a lexical adressing analysis phase prior to execution, and use integer tuples
 `(depth, offset)` to replace or supplement the variables with their location in the run-time environment.
+See my notes on [Lexical Addressing](LEXICAL_ADDRESSING.md) for more thoughts on that.

 I plan to follow up with a lexer/parser
 (probably Bison/Flex but maybe a hand-written Pratt parser),